UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/LABTASKS.md

 #####What's in .giignore file?
 What's the purpose of it?

-## Part #2: exploring testing.
+## Part #2: exploring testing

 #####Find the testing file, describe where it is located and what it is testing.
-Run karma (the testing engine) as specified in the Readme and desrcibe results.
+Run karma (the testing engine) as specified in the Readme and describe results.

 - Study jasmine testing syntax.
 Think of a Javascript function, describe its behavior by writing tests for it (this is test-driven development, or TDD).
 Add the function, run the tests.
 (Actually do this.
 Don't forget to commit your changes!)

-## Part #3: adding GPA calculator.
+## Part #3: adding GPA calculator

 - Add a page to the project (don't forget to add it to git) that has a form for letter grades and credits for three classes.